kamilazdybal/PCAfold/docs/tutorials/demo-train-test-selection.rst

 ---------------------------

-Finally, we discuss an interesting use-case for chaining two sampling function where train samples obtained during one sampling can become fixed test data for another sampling.
+Finally, we discuss an interesting use-case for chaining two sampling functions where train samples obtained from one sampling can become fixed test data for another sampling.

 Suppose that our target is to have a fixed test data set that will be composed